East Oahu Sight

 As we drove into the entrance to a green and lush valley, we were greeted by majestic mountains that towered over the valley, shrouded in mist, the pali (cliffs) standing tall and strong like the pipes of a cathedral organ, emanating the silent sound of their grandeur in a way that seemed almost audible.

 After entering the property along a road that wove through the cemetery, we arrived at the temple, which stood on the other side of a lush rainforest creek and a large pond with beautiful black swans and large Japanese koi carp.
-Fish food is available for purchase from the temple shop, for kids young and old.
+Fish food is available for purchase from the temple shop for kids young and old.

 Following the sweet scent of Japanese incense, I walked towards the temple and stepped inside, leaving my shoes and my worries at the door.
 Immediately a feeling of calmness settled inside of me as I gazed up at the two-ton Buddha statue that seemed to be inviting me to be still and to meditate.
 Behind it stood an intricate and ornate oval-shaped carved wall, with flowers and deities dancing in the design, and it cast a lace-like shadow on the concrete wall behind it.
-The statue was apparently constructed mainly of copper and bronze, and originally finished with 24-carat gold leaf.
+The statue was constructed mainly of copper and bronze and finished initially with a 24-carat gold leaf.
 This Amida Buddha represents the infinite life and light surrounding all beings.

 I was amazed at how easily I was able to sit and bathe in the potent spiritual energy of the place.
 With a mind that incessantly chatters (like most people!) about this and that, I am always relieved when I find some peace in meditation.
-The main hall of the Byodo-In is a wonderful place to find some stillness.
+The main hall of the Byodo-In is a beautiful place to find some stillness.
 Within a few minutes of sitting silently, I discovered that instead of thinking, I was soaking in the blissful energy of a warm, light feeling in my heart that began to emanate throughout my entire body.
 Even the sound of nearby voices did not disturb my peace.